Pop Chalee: Reception and influences

 During the 1930s, when Chalee was becoming a household name, there was a "dense thicket of misinformation and sensationalism that circulated" about this new and upcoming artist.
 She was called Princess Popshilee or Princess Blue Flower.

 During the Works Progress Administration, she worked for the Indian Division of the Public Works of Art Project, which was funded in 1934.
 Chalee produced several art works that were distributed around the country.

-"Her works are included in numerous museum collections, including the Gilcrease Museum (Phoenix, Arizona), (Tulsa, OK), the Heard Museum and the Millicent Rogers Museum (Taos, New Mexico).
+"Her works are included in numerous museum collections, including the Gilcrease Museum (Tulsa, OK), the Heard Museum and the Millicent Rogers Museum (Taos, New Mexico).
 Several of her murals are permanently displayed at the Albuquerque Airport."
 Her mural work is also on the entrance walls of Maisel's Trading Post on Central Avenue in Albuquerque, generated with several Native and non-native painters in 1939.

 Known for her mystical horses and enchanted forests, she also painted scenes from her participation in the Native American Church at Taos.
 Her paintings can be described as ephemeral.
 "Pop Chalee transformed a traditional style of painting to create magical, idyllic images of wide-eyed animals, ceremonial figures, and woodland settings."

 In her mythical horse paintings, Chalee paints a dreamlike and whimsical horse.
 Although space is rendered in a clearly two-dimensional style, the horses have such energy and movement.
 "Her treatment of the horse is mythically stylized with elongated legs and long swirling manes and tails.
 These horses evoke a Taos story of a stallion that watches over the Pueblo at night."

 In addition to mystical horses, Chalee's forest compositions often teemed with frolicking deer as well.
 It has been proposed that Pop Chalee's work might well have served as the direct inspiration for the 1942 American animated drama film by Walt Disney, Bambi.
 Chalee has in fact been called a "Bambi painter."
 Pop Chalee's magical forest fantasies were exhibited at Stanford University in 1936.
 It is notable that the sketches for Bambi did not commence until 1937 prior to the film's 1941 release.